jaym405/eventfilter/README.md

+# mjeventfilter project - forked

+how to run the program:

+- Please run the program from src/main/java/com/jaym405/mjeventfilter/MainApp.java.
+The output will be generated in the main project folder as combinedreport.csv.

+why you chose the tools/libraries used:

+- OpenCSV used for reading CSV because it provides a good way of working with CSV.
+- OpenCSV can be used for generating output CSV as well, but since it is a simple use case I've used FileWriter.
+- json-simple used for JSON parsing, it's a simple library to use.

+Other comments:

+- Created project as somewhat of a monolith and did not use interfaces or POJOs because it is a simple use case.

+- Bubble sort is a bit slow and can be implemented with something faster.
+Using TreeMap with a key value of the datetime was removing duplicates and I was not sure if that is part of the requirement.
+Can be re-implemented using an Object for the record and a Comparator, but did not implement due to having to rework.

 # Data sorting and filtering

 Read the 3 input files reports.json, reports.csv, reports.xml and output a combined CSV file with the following characteristics: